• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Poochon dogs have great intelligence.
+• Intelligence Rating: Smart: The Poochon dogs have great intelligence.

-• Hypoallergenic: Poochon dogs do well with allergy sufferers by causing fewer allergic reaction.
+• Allergy Friendliness: Poochon dogs do well with allergy sufferers by causing fewer allergic reaction.

-• Apartment Friendly: Very house-friendly dog the Poochon breed.
+• Apartment Adaptability: Very house-friendly dog the Poochon breed.

-• Grooming: Easy to groom: The Poochon doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Poochon doesn't require a lot of grooming.

 • Shedding Level: Poochon dogs shed none to minimal.